-And like I said, watching women go through childbirth, but any pain with the smile on the face, I’ve just, I was an 18 year old kid then and you know, you’re just god smack that the power of the mind.
-And once you understand the placebo effect and see it in action, well when I got the military, I got into the psychology industry and went through the training at uni and worked with injured workers.
-I think he call it work safe here is that what is that when somebody gets hurt at work, you’re in Australia.
+And like I said, watching women go through childbirth, but any pain with the smile on the face, I’ve just, I was an 18-year-old kid then and you know, you’re just god smack that the power of the mind.
+And once you understand the placebo effect and see it in action, well when I got into the military, I got into the psychology industry and went through the training at uni and worked with injured workers.
+I think he calls it work safe here what is that when somebody gets hurt at work, you’re in Australia?

 Yeah.
-So that’s what basically I was doing in the states for five years.
-And then I got a lucky break and had a chance to come over to Australia for a couple years on a two year contract.
+So that’s what basically I was doing in the States for five years.
+And then I got a lucky break and had a chance to come over to Australia for a couple of years on a two-year contract.
 And I ended up with a permanent entry visa and the work permits and all that stuff.
 And then America change your stupid laws to where you could have dual citizenship.
 And gs 27 years ago, they were given passports away.
-So I said, I’ll get my tree in flag.
+So I said, I’ll get my tree in the flag.

-And I also got picked up by a friend of mine who ran a modeling and acting agency says, Hey, I can use a lanky yank like you to do that. started doing catalogs and commercials and television and I get a little bit of hearts with American accent and then just evolved from there.
+And I also got picked up by a friend of mine who ran a modeling and acting agency who says, Hey, I can use a lanky yank like you to do that. started doing catalogs and commercials and television and I get a little bit of heart with an American accent and then just evolved from there.
 And that’s sent me all over the world just doing catalog work, television commercials, catwalk fashion, all kinds of weird stuff.
 So I never thought a million years.
-I didn’t have doing that.
-And then when I got us straight Julia in 1998 they change law in Victoria where you could actually learn hypnosis and start practicing it.
+I didn’t have to do that.
+And then when I got us straight Julia in 1998 they change the law in Victoria where you could actually learn hypnosis and start practicing it.

-So back then, did you guys actually call it hypnosis when you were in watching this gentleman in the military, hypnotizing people and suturing people up without anaesthesia?
+So back then, did you guys actually call it hypnosis when you were in watching this gentleman in the military, hypnotizing people and suturing people up without anesthesia?

 Not really.
 Back then you kind of kept things kind of quiet.
 But it was really amazing.
 This got y’all in the military, you got these officers where everything’s smooth and attention.
-So this guy was more just kick back, relax and everybody.
+So this guy was more just kick back, relax, and everybody.
 I mean, you’d walk past him instead of salute.
-He just waved say, Hey, I just a super cool pass.
+He just waved saying, Hey, I just had a super cool pass.